 - Search from the selected directory.

 - View file properties, such as name, path, MIME type, default editor, line endings, indentation, owner, size, last read and modified dates, and permissions.

-- Rename or remove existing files.
+- Remove existing files.

 - Create new folders.